anovos/anovos-docs/docs/using-anovos/setting-up/on_azure_databricks.md

 git clone --depth 1 <https://github.com/anovos/anovos.git>
 ```

-_**Note**: Using the `--branch` flag allows you to select a specific release of Anovos._
+💡 _Using the `--branch` flag allows you to select a specific release of Anovos._
-_For example, adding `--branch v0.2.2` will give you the state of the 0.2.2 release._
+   _For example, adding `--branch v1.0.1` will give you the state of the 1.0.1 release._
    _If you omit the flag, you will get the latest development version of Anovos, which might not_
    _be fully functional or exhibit unexpected behavior._

 After cloning, go to the `anovos` directory that was automatically created in the process
 and execute the following command to clean and prepare the environment: